The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 Compressed Schedules

-Although a ten-hour work day can be long, the bonus day off each week more than makes up for it.
+Although a ten-hour workday can be long, the bonus day off each week more than makes up for it.
 Many employees enjoy working 4-10s because the extra two hours don’t seem so bad once they are at work.

 Remote Work

-Another great option that we saw success with in response to Covid-19 is remote work.
+Workers saw improved work-life balance when COVID-19 forced everyone to work from home.
 We learned that all workers don’t have to be in the office at all times to achieve maximum productivity.
-In fact, many employees are even more productive when they are working remotely.

 Remote work gives employees more free time.
-Removing commutes can give employees up to ten hours of their lives back per week, assuming a 30 minutes commute in each direction.
+Removing commutes can give employees up to ten hours of their lives back per week, assuming a 30-minute commute in each direction.
 It also allows more work-life balance, as employees can throw a load of laundry in the wash or walk their dogs during breaks.

 Modern Problems Require Modern Solutions

-Why Do We Have Nine to Fives and 40-Hour Work Weeks?
+Why Do We Have Nine-to-Fives and 40-Hour Work Weeks?

 The forty-hour workweek was a hard-fought battle.
-It significantly improved the lives and working conditions of millions of people, who, during the industrial revolution, were forced to work until they dropped.
+It significantly improved the lives and working conditions of millions of people, who, during the Industrial Revolution, were forced to work until they dropped.

 Workers rose up to fight these injustices, formed unions, and won the right to free time.
 Thus, the forty-hour workweek was born.
-As the slogan goes, eight hours of work, eight hours of rest, and eight hours to what we will.

 Nine to Five Trap in Today’s World